Heat Notes: Adebayo, Offense, Johnson, Larsson, Herro, Rozier

 We have more from the Heat:

 • The Heat know their offense needs to get better than it has been in the past two seasons, Chiang writes in a separate piece.
-That’s sent coach Erik Spoelstra back to the drawing board this offseason to look for solutions.
-Several players commended the new-look offensive scheme in camp, which has a focus on getting easy buckets in transition.
-During scrimmages, the Heat have adjusted scoring to count dunks and layups as three points, three-pointers as threes still and mid-range shots as one-pointers.
-“That just shows you how much emphasis we’re putting on getting wide open threes and wide open layups or shots at the basket,Jaime Jaquez said.
+Head coach Erik Spoelstra has gone back to the drawing board this offseason to look for solutions and several players commended the new-look offensive scheme in camp, which has a focus on getting easy buckets in transition.
+During scrimmages, the Heat have adjusted scoring to count dunks and layups as three points and mid-range shots as one-pointers.
+“That just shows you how much emphasis we’re putting on getting wide-open threes and wide-open layups or shots at the basket,Jaime Jaquez said.
 “I’m excited about it and I think the guys are, as well.
 It’s going to be a fun fast-paced year and we’re all excited for it.

 • Both Tyler Herro and Terry Rozier struggled through injuries last season but are in good places entering training camp with Miami, Winderman pens in another piece.
 “This is home for me,” Herro said of the Heat.
 “I hope to be here for a while.
 We’re coming into my sixth season now.
 It’s crazy how fast time goes.